Soccer-Milik scores late goal as Juve earn 2-0 win over Spezia | Sports-Games

 A superb free kick by Dusan Vlahovic and a brilliant late goal by Arkadiusz Milik earned Juventus a 2-0 home win over Spezia in Serie A on Wednesday.

-A superb free kick by Dusan Vlahovic and a brilliant late goal by Arkadiusz Milik earned Juventus a 2-0 home win over Spezia in Serie A on Wednesday.
-Dusan Vlahovic netted a perfect free kick -- his fourth Serie A goal this season -- from outside the box to open the scoring in the ninth minute.
+Vlahovic netted a perfect free kick -- his fourth Serie A goal this season -- from nearly 30 yards to open the scoring in the ninth minute.
+Unmarked Spezia forward Emmanuel Gyasi confidently slotted home in the 16th minute only to have his celebrations cut short by the offside flag.

+Wojciech Szczesny's return, after he had missed Juve's first three games through a thigh muscle injury, did not last long as the first-choice goalkeeper hurt his ankle after landing awkwardly following a Spezia corner.
+The Poland international left the pitch in the 42nd minute on a stretcher and was replaced by Italy keeper Mattia Perin.

+The early lead did not act as a springboard for Juve as they failed to create big chances and had no further efforts on target in the first half.
+The tempo flagged after the break as Spezia's disciplined defence made life hard for Juve.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)